WANT TO SAVE THIS RECIPE?

 - Remove lid and add sliced bell pepper, garlic, Thai chile, and ginger.
 Saute until bell peppers are tender, about 2 minutes.
 Add back beef, kabocha squash, and stir fry sauce.
 Bring to a simmer, tossing to coat.
 Saute for another minute or until everything is well sauced.
 Remove from heat and toss in chopped cilantro.
 Sprinkle sesame seeds on top and serve stir fry with rice.

-Before we can start cooking the kabocha squash and beef stir fry, we need to first marinate the beef.
-Cut chuck steak into wide strips and toss it with cornstarch, soy sauce, and red wine.
-The cornstarch will help tenderize the meat.
-If you can't find chuck steak you can use flank, sirloin, or any other tender cut.
+Before we can start cooking the kabocha squash and beef stir fry, we must first marinate the beef.
+Cut the top sirloin into wide strips and toss it with cornstarch, soy sauce, and red wine.

 While the beef is marinating, prepare all of the other ingredients.
-It's important to have all of the vegetables cut and the sauce made before you start cooking.
-Stir-fry cooking is quick so you don't want to have to stop in the middle to cut the bell peppers.
+It's important to have all the vegetables cut and the sauce made before you start cooking.

 Heat a tablespoon of oil in a wok or large saute pan and cook the beef until beautifully browned.
 Then, remove the beef, and brown the kabocha squash.
 Add a splash of water and cover the pan, simmering until the squash becomes tender.